theatre-js/theatre-docs/docs/api/dataverse.val.md

 ## val variable

+Convenience function that returns a plain value from its argument, whether it is a pointer, a derivation or a plain value itself.

 <b>Signature:</b>

 ```typescript
 val: <P>(pointerOrDerivationOrPlainValue: P) => P extends PointerType<infer T> ?
 T : P extends IDerivation<infer T_1> ?
 T_1 : P extends null | undefined ?
 P : unknown
 ```

+## Remarks

+For pointers, the value is returned by first creating a derivation, so it is reactive e.g. when used in a `prism`<!-- -->.